Christina Gao: 2012-2013 season

 After winning the silver medal at the 2012 Skate America, Gao placed fourth at the 2012 Trophée Éric Bompard.
 In late November, ISU officials announced that she would compete at the 2012–13 Grand Prix Final, replacing Yulia Lipnitskaya who withdrew from the event due to injuries.
 Gao placed sixth at the Grand Prix Final.
 She was fifth at the 2013 U.S. Championships and was named in the United States team to the 2013 Four Continents in Osaka, Japan where she finished 4th and was the highest ranking American at the event ahead of teammates Gracie Gold and Agnes Zawadzki.
+After completing her first semester at Harvard University, Gao made the decision to take a year off in order to train full-time for the 2014 Winter Olympics.

 2013-2014 season

 Gao opened her 2013-2014 season by winning the bronze medal at the 2013 Ondrej Nepela Trophy behind Russian Nikol Gosviani.
 She has been assigned to two events for the 2013–14 ISU Grand Prix series, her first event was at the 2013 Skate Canada where she finished 4th.
 In her next assignment, Gao finished 8th at the 2013 Trophée Éric Bompard.

+Gao was 8th at the 2014 U.S. Figure Skating Championships and therefore did not make the Olympic team.

+2014-2015 season

+After not making the 2014 Olympic team, Gao decided to compete for one more season, despite the objections from those around her.
+Gao was assigned to the 2014 Cup of China and the 2014 NHK Trophy.
+At the Cup of China, she was 8th after the short program and 11th after the free skate, placing 9th overall with a score of 125.04 points.
+At the NHK Trophy, Gao placed 6th in the short program and 10th in the free skate to finish in 9th place overall with a score of 147.51 points.

+Gao finished 11th at the 2015 U.S. Figure Skating Championships.